Strand, London: Modern era

-The Strand Palace Hotel was designed by F.J.Wills and constructed in 1925–1930.
+The Strand Palace Hotel was designed by F. J. Wills and constructed in 1925–1930.
 The entrance was rebuilt in 1968, with the original being moved to the Victoria and Albert Museum.
 The Strand underwent extensive redevelopment in the mid-20th century.
 The length of road from St Mary's eastwards up to St Clement's was widened in 1900, subsuming the former Holywell Street which forked from the Strand and ran parallel with it to the north, leaving the two churches of St Mary Le Strand and St Clement Danes as islands in the centre of the road.
-Gaiety Theatre was demolished, to be replaced by Citibank House, while Villiers House and New South Wales House were both built in 1957–1959.
+The Gaiety Theatre was demolished, to be replaced by Citibank House, while Villiers House and New South Wales House were both built in 1957–1959.
 New South Wales House was subsequently demolished in 1996 and replaced by an office block.
 In 1998, a statue of Oscar Wilde was built at the junction of Adelaide Street and Duncannon Street, adjoining the western end of the Strand.

-As of 2022, the Strand is being pedestrianised between Melbourne Place and Lancaster Place, and Aldwych has been converted into a two-way street.
+Between January 2021 and December 2022, Westminster City Council's Strand Aldwych Scheme works took place, pedestrianising Strand between Melbourne Place and Lancaster Place whilst Aldwych was converted into a two-way street.